KimbaWLion/DiscordBaseballBot/README.md

 * Do not show the linescore or onBaseStatus when the bot lags behinds and is catching up (since they are 100% out of sync)
 * Add emoji or bot comment for ejections
 * Add delayed start as a game status
+* When catching up from previous innings, do not show linescore/onBaseStatus